JDagnall/nixLoki/README.md

 nixCats will then overlay the plugin over `nixpkgs` in the format specified above.

-any dependencies which are not nvim plugins should be specified the same way, under the same cat but inside `lspsAndRuntimeDeps`, also in `./cats.nix`.
+Any dependencies that are not nvim plugins should be specified the same way, under the same cat but inside `lspsAndRuntimeDeps`, also in `./cats.nix`.

 Then enable the cat in `./nvims.nix`.
-You can enable the cat for a specific package or add it to cats shared by all packages.
+You can enable the cat for a specific package or add it to the cats shared by all packages.
 ```nix
 loki_cats = {
     myplugin  = true;